On the Endpoint Regularity in Onsager's Conjecture: Introduction

-\begin{prop} If $(v, p)$ are a weak solution to \eqref{eq:eulerEqns} on $I \times \T^d$, $d \geq 2$ with $v \in C_t C_x^{1/3}$ (or more generally with $v \in C_t B_{3,\infty}^{1/3}$) then the total kinetic energy $e(t) = \int_{\T^d} \fr{|v(t,x)|^2}{2} dx$ is $C^1$ in time. \end{prop} Proposition~\ref{prop:energyc1} shows that finding an energy dissipating solution in the class $v \in C_t C_x^{1/3}$ can be reduced to finding any example of a solution in this class that fails to satisfy the conservation of energy.
+\begin{thm} If $(v, p)$ are a weak solution to \eqref{eq:eulerEqns} on $I \times \T^d$, $d \geq 2$ with $v \in C_t C_x^{1/3}$ (or more generally with $v \in C_t B_{3,\infty}^{1/3}$) then the total kinetic energy $e(t) = \int_{\T^d} \fr{|v(t,x)|^2}{2} dx$ is $C^1$ in time. \end{thm} Theorem~\ref{prop:energyc1} implies that the task of finding an energy dissipating solution in the class $v \in C_t C_x^{1/3}$ can be reduced to finding any example of a solution in this class that fails to satisfy energy conservation.
 Such a solution would have total kinetic energy that is either strictly increasing or strictly decreasing on some open interval of time.
 After possibly reversing time one obtains a solution with a decreasing energy profile on an open interval.
 For $\a < 1/3$, the existence of energy-dissipating solutions in $C_tC_x^\a$ was proven recently in \cite{BDLSVonsag} by introducing an additional idea in the convex integration part of the proof to prescribe the energy profile of the solutions.
-We expect that this technique\footnote{As a small related technical point, one may note the approach to prescribing the energy profile in \cite{BDLSVonsag} involves requiring the stress tensor $R^{j\ell}$ to be trace-free in addition to being symmetric.
+We expect that this technique\footnote{A related technical point is that the approach to prescribing the energy profile in \cite{BDLSVonsag} involves requiring the stress tensor $R^{j\ell}$ to be trace-free in addition to being symmetric.
 It is also possible to prescribe the energy profile without imposing the trace-free requirement on $R^{j\ell}$; see \cite{IOnonpd,IO-presEn}. } should be possible to extend to the class described by \eqref{eq:loglogborderbd} for example by modifying the statement of our Main Lemma in a way similar to the analysis in \cite{IOnonpd,IO-presEn}.